Sofia Samatar: Early life

 Samatar was born in northern Indiana, United States.
 Her father was the Somali scholar, historian and writer Said Sheikh Samatar.
 Her mother is a Swiss-German Mennonite from North Dakota.
 Sofia's parents met in 1970 in Mogadishu, Somalia, while her mother was teaching English.

 Samatar attended a Mennonite high school before studying at Goshen College in Goshen, Indiana, where she graduated with a Bachelor of Arts in English.
 In 1997, Samatar earned a master's degree in African languages and literature from the University of Wisconsin–Madison in Madison, Wisconsin and a Ph.D. in 2013 in contemporary Arabic literature.

 Career

 Samatar is an associate professor of English at James Madison University.

-Samatar's first novel A Stranger in Olondria was published in 2013.

-Samatar has also published qasīdas in English and collaborated with her brother on a book of illustrated prose poems, entitled Monster Portraits, which was published in 2018 by Rose Metal Press.
-A sequel to A Stranger in Olondria, titled The Winged Histories, was published by Small Beer Press in 2016.

-Samatar's main literary influences include Ernest Hemingway, James Joyce, Virginia Woolf, William Faulkner, and Rainer Maria Rilke, as well as Somali mythology.
+Her main literary influences include Ernest Hemingway, James Joyce, Virginia Woolf, William Faulkner, and Rainer Maria Rilke, as well as Somali mythology.
 Samatar served as a nonfiction and poetry editor for Interfictions: A Journal of Interstitial Arts.

+Samatar's first novel A Stranger in Olondria was published in 2013 by Small Beer Press.
+It was followed by a companion novel, The Winged Histories, in 2016.

+Samatar has published qasīdas in English.
+She collaborated with her brother on a book of illustrated prose poems, entitled Monster Portraits, which was published in 2018 by Rose Metal Press.

 In 2022, she published her first nonfiction book, The White Mosque, a memoir about a trip to Uzbekistan in search of the followers of fringe religious leader Claas Epp Jr.